karmaniverous/get-dotenv/README.md

 * Specify a default environment, override the default with an existing environment variable, and override both with a direct setting.
 * Exclude public or private variables.
+* Define dynamic variables progressively in terms of other variables and other logic.
 * Execute a shell command after loading variables.
 * Place the shell command inside the invocation to support npm script arguments for other options.